joshuacc/prose-for-programmers/manuscript/process.md

 ### Why am I writing this, anyway?

-Ever time you start writing something, ask yourself, "Why?"
+Every time you start writing something, ask yourself, "Why?"
 Sometimes the answer is obvious, but often it's not.